sarah2244-4/Project-1-goldenapevisualmedia/README.md

 - I decided the gold was needed to encorporate the company's logo colours into the site.
 - It was important the gallery images could be viewed clearly as it's a main feature, which is why I made the decision to enlarge them in a modal.
 - The design is minimilistic to make it clear how to navigate the site and to put emphasis on the images to allow the pictures to speak for themselves.
+- The hero image was maintained on every page as the title for each page.
+The enquire button on the hero image stayed on the contact page, as when clicked the page would re-load to focus lower down on the form.

 ## Features